postech-ami/Axial-mm/README.md

 🌟 We've added the directional information to motion magnification, which is crucial for applications like fault detection in rotating machinery and building structure health monitoring.

 🌟 We've provided [evaluation datasets](https://arxiv.org/abs/2312.09551) for both axial motion magnification and traditional motion magnification.
-The provided datasets allow for quantitative results of various motion magnification methods.
+The provided datasets allow for quantitative comparisons between various motion magnification methods.

 ## 💪To-Do List